-the technique, unfortunately, is definitely classified as an intimate area.
-And it does involve stretching the testicle and with a gentle unwinding technique, you would need to go back to your anatomy book, look at the testicle and the Tethering and the vascular supply to it.
-But it's a hands on.
+The technique unfortunately is definitely classified as an intimate area.
+And it does involve stretching the testicle and with a gentle unwinding technique, you would need to go back to your anatomy book, look at the testicle and the tethering and the vascular supply to it.
+But it's hands-on.

-Do you know right now I'm thinking as evening's model is probably very grateful that she's not eligible to have this demonstration.
-I'm sure that's a shame her husband is not even could have demonstrated on him.
-But it's interesting is yeah, it's not something you'd normally think of as as literal work.
-But, but it is.
+Do you know right now I'm thinking that this evening's model is probably very grateful that she's not eligible to have this demonstrated.
+That's a shame her husband is not in, you could have demonstrated on him.

+But it's interesting, yeah, it's not something you'd normally think of as visceral work.
+But it is.